seenthattinker/Conceptinero/projects/xpertvr/xpertVR.md

 the other most important thing for the professors, making our product one-stop shopping for market research in the academic and private sectors.

-### Making simulations accessible to standalone headsets
+### Atlasing textures

-PC VR is plugged into computer.
+PC VR is plugged into computer, allowing for a high end, resource intensive experience, leveraged from the
 Standalone VR,
 where the headset is not connected to a PC.
 This is becoming a lot more mainstream.
-We were tasked with taking our high end simulations and making them accessible a by a lower end, standalone headset
+We were tasked with taking our high end simulations and making them accessible a by a lower end, standalone headset.
+We achieved this by atlasing our textures.
+This is fairly standard in gaming, but not as used in VR.
+This has made all our simulation design optimal for going forward in a market becoming saturated with standalone headsets.